Wazuh on K8s: 7 Frameworks, Auto-Remediation, One Chart

 The exemption system is critical for production.
 The chart’s own namespace and service account are automatically exempted, along with kube-system, kube-public, and kube-node-lease.
 You can’t accidentally lock yourself out.

-The remediation engine runs as a privileged CronJob with host filesystem access.
-Here’s what it fixes:
+The CronJob runs as privileged with host filesystem access and remediates:

 net.ipv4.conf.all.send_redirects=0